Learning Disability Nursing

-At the 2023 Community of Practice Conference, Jonathan Beebee – Royal College of Nursing presented a challenging picture of the state of Learning Disability Nursing across the UK, specifically in the south east.
+At the 2023 Community of Practice Conference, Jonathan Beebee – Royal College of Nursing presented a challenging picture of the state of Learning Disability Nursing across the UK, specifically in the South East of England.

-Being the only professional qualification associated concerned with the health and wellbeing of people with learning disabilities, the reduced opportunities to train as a learning disability nurse and data indicating the current workforce is rapidly dimishing presented a current and future concern to the Community of Practice.
+Being the only professional qualification associated concerned with the health and wellbeing of people with Learning Disabilities, the reduced opportunities to train as a Learning Disability Nurse and data indicating the current workforce is rapidly diminishing, presented a current and future concern to the Community of Practice.
+This has also been highlighted in a variety of reports such as:

 Lord Darzi’s report cited here- Learning disabilities: what Lord Darzi says should change | RCNi